sopra-fs24-group-01/sopra-fs24-plantparent-server/README.md

 - Main
   class: [SpaceService](https://github.com/sopra-fs24-group-01/sopra-fs24-plantparent-server/blob/e06ee0cdb0bd6eeb6256053d1a5b641a8903e42b/src/main/java/ch/uzh/ifi/hase/soprafs24/service/SpaceService.java)

 4. **Notification System**: Sends automated notifications to users about plant care activities to ensure timely attention is given to each plant.
 This component uses the external service MailJet for email notifications.
+These notifications are sent to the plant owner's email address if one or several of their plants have an overdue watering state for two or more days.
+This notification is triggered daily at 08:00 AM from a Cloud Scheduler job.
+This job makes a POST request to `/checkAllWatering`.

 - Functionality embedded in
   the [PlantService](https://github.com/sopra-fs24-group-01/sopra-fs24-plantparent-server/blob/e06ee0cdb0bd6eeb6256053d1a5b641a8903e42b/src/main/java/ch/uzh/ifi/hase/soprafs24/service/PlantService.java).